RESEARCH FACTS ON HOMESCHOOLING

 General Facts, Statistics, and Trends

 · Homeschooling – that is, parent-led home-based education – is an age-old traditional educational practice that a decade ago appeared to be cutting-edge and “alternative” but is now bordering on “mainstream” in the United States.
 It may be the fastest-growing form of education in the United States.
-Home-based education has also growing around the world in many other nations (e.g., Australia, Canada, France, Hungary, Japan, Kenya, Russia, Mexico, South Korea, Thailand, and the United Kingdom).
+Home-based education has also been growing around the world in many other nations (e.g., Australia, Canada, France, Hungary, Japan, Kenya, Russia, Mexico, South Korea, Thailand, and the United Kingdom).

 · There are about 2.2 million home-educated students in the United States.
 There were an estimated 1.73 to 2.35 million children (in grades K to 12) home educated during the spring of 2010 in the United States (Ray, 2011).
 It appears the homeschool population is continuing to grow (at an estimated 2% to 8% per annum over the past few years).

 - Homeschooling is quickly growing in popularity among minorities.
 About 15% of homeschool families are non-white/nonHispanic (i.e., not white/Anglo).